Foster Griffin

-Fred Foster Griffin (born July 27, 1995) is an American professional baseball pitcher for the Yomiuri Giants of Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) with the Kansas City Royals and Toronto Blue Jays.
-The Royals selected him in the first round of the 2014 MLB draft, and he made his MLB debut with the team in 2020.
+Fred Foster Griffin (born July 27, 1995) is an American professional baseball pitcher for the Cleveland Guardians of Major League Baseball (MLB).
+He has previously played in MLB with the Kansas City Royals, Toronto Blue Jays, and Washington Nationals, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

+The Royals selected Griffin in the first round of the 2014 MLB draft, and he made his MLB debut with the team in 2020.
 After his debut, he had Tommy John surgery.
 After a brief return to the majors in 2022, he signed with Yomiuri.
 He was an NPB All-Star in 2025.
+Griffin was named to his first MLB All-Star game in 2026.

 Career

 Kansas City Royals

 Griffin attended The First Academy in Orlando, Florida.
 The Kansas City Royals selected him in the first round of the 2014 Major League Baseball draft.
 He signed on June 10, and was assigned to the Burlington Royals, where he posted a 3.21 ERA in 28 innings pitched.
 Griffin spent 2015 with the Lexington Legends where he went 4–6 with a 5.44 ERA.
 In 2016, Griffin split time between Lexington and the Wilmington Blue Rocks, where he posted a combined 6–4 record and a 5.43 ERA between the two teams.
 He spent 2017 with both Wilmington and the Northwest Arkansas Naturals where he went a combined 15–7 with a 3.35 ERA between both clubs, and 2018 back with the Naturals where he pitched to a 10–12 record with a 5.13 ERA in 28 games (26 starts).
 He spent 2019 with the Omaha Storm Chasers, going 8–6 with a 5.23 ERA over 25 starts, striking out 111 over 130 2/3 innings.
 Griffin was added to the Royals 40-man roster following the 2019 season.